Art, NFTS, and his groundbreaking project in an Exciting AMA Session

-In preparation for the launch of our NFT gallery project with Mark Mallia, we sat down with the man himself and opened the floor to questions from people who really wanted to learn about the artist and the project in great detail.
+In preparation for our NFT gallery project launch with Mark Mallia, we sat down with the man himself and opened the floor to questions from people who wanted to learn about the artist and the project in great detail.

-The project, the first of its kind, sees Mallia and a team of artists handpicked by himself displaying their pieces in a virtual gallery, where people can not only view the pieces but, using ARize’s cutting edge technology, can see what it would look like in their home before purchasing.
+The project, the first of its kind, sees Mallia and a team of artists handpicked by himself displaying their pieces in a virtual gallery, where people can not only view the works but, using ARize’s cutting-edge technology, can see what it would look like in their home before purchasing.

-Mallia spoke on a range of different subjects to do with his art and the gallery, here are some of the best bits.
+Mallia spoke on various subjects to do with his art and the gallery.
+Here are some of the best bits.
 You can see the full AMA on our YouTube channel.

 Who are the other artists?

-“I’m working with Etienne Farrell, Kevin Busuttil and Claude Camilleri.
+“I’m working with Etienne Farrell, Kevin Busuttil, and Claude Camilleri.
 All these characters.
-Obviously, there are other characters who are going to be involved eventually, but we’re taking this as a step-by-step thing.
+Other characters are going to be involved eventually, but we’re taking this as a step-by-step thing.

-First, we’re going to start off with the gallery…then we’ll go ahead and build this story, this narrative.
-It’s going to be a bit controversial at times because it started off in 2021 and it’s in the future of 2065, with the underworld, cyborgs and AI, the whole thing is going to be really cool.
-The artists are already collaborating, we’ve had a couple of meetings and I’ve seen their work and they’re quite strong.
-We’re taking this very very very professionally.”
+First, we’ll start with the gallery…then build this story and narrative.
+It will sometimes be controversial because it began in 2021 and is in the future, 2065.
+The whole thing will be cool with the underworld, cyborgs, and AI.
+The artists are already collaborating, we’ve had a couple of meetings, and I’ve seen their work, which is pretty strong.
+We’re taking this very, very, very professionally.”

 On how he is feeling about the project:

-There are two galleries, one is the fast selling, one is the VIP, we are trying to choose what pieces go into the VIP”
+There are two galleries.
+One is fast selling.
+One is the VIP.
+We are trying to choose what pieces go into the VIP.”